 Each women’s group also selects a Leader Farmer, who has the interest and ability to attend as many of our agricultural trainings as possible.
 She then disseminates the information gained, and helps distribute resources (e.g., seeds/seedlings, gardening tools), to the members of her group.

 Solution #2: Access to useful training and education

 In a society where females generally perform more unpaid/domestic duties and are allowed less personal freedom and fewer personal development opportunities than males, improving access to training and education for women is a vital step forward.

 Our training activities over the years have included literacy and numeracy classes, group leadership/management training, basic and intermediate financial record-keeping training (applicable to women’s groups and personal business use), health training (see below), gender equity training (to teach women about their legal rights, foster greater mutual respect among spouses, and to encourage parents of both sexes to treat their daughters and sons equally as regards educational opportunities and chore distribution), and a wide variety of agricultural trainings.

 Solution #3: Improving Public Health

 Rural Nepali women spend countless hours working in the fields, carrying heavy loads, and cooking with wood fuel in poorly ventilated kitchens.
 Women often eat after the men in their families, and must sustain themselves with whatever food is remaining.
 Maternal and neonatal health is also hard to come by.
-ETC works to alleviate these problems by offering a variety of trainings and resources to help women’s group members improve the health and sanitation of their families, homes, and communities.
+Marginalized women and their families also suffer from food insecurity and malnutrition.